sijang/sijang.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I'm currently a research fellow in the Gordon Center for Medical Imaging at Massachusetts General Hospital (MGH) and Harvard Medical School.
-I'm currently a research fellow in the Department of Statistics and Applied Probability, National University of Singapore.
+I was also a research fellow in the Department of Statistics and Applied Probability, National University of Singapore.
 I received the Ph.D. degree and the M.S. degree from Yonsei university, South Korea, in 2019 and 2012.
 I also received the B.S. degree from Youngdong university, South Korea, in 2010.

 {: style="text-align: justify"}